3mmaRand/N8-CIR-intro-repro/README.md

 ### Installing R Studio

-Downloads are available from https://www.rstudio.com/products/rstudio/download3/ (scroll to the end of the page to see the downloads).
+Downloads are available from https://rstudio.com/products/rstudio/download/.
+You want to download the free Desktop version for your operating system.

 **For Windows with no admin rights**